 - Covers your building contents, other than rental items

 - Commercial vehicle: Your policy will need to include auto liability to cover both bodily injury and property damage for you and all employees who drive on the job.

 - Workers compensation: Depending on the laws in your state, you may need this coverage; it provides financial compensation to your employees due to work-related injuries or illnesses.

 You will need several additional types of coverage to manage your risks as an equipment rental company.
-An independent insurance agent in the Trusted Choice network can help assess your risks and provide a complete rentals insurance package.
+An independent insurance agent in our network can help assess your risks and provide a complete rentals insurance package.

 Rental Equipment Coverage for Businesses

 You have risks regarding your rental equipment in two areas: